prototypefund/close-lid-to-encrypt-cryptsetup/debian/doc/pandoc/encrypted-boot.md

     root@debian:~$ echo UMASK=0077 >>/etc/initramfs-tools/initramfs.conf

-Finally re-generate the initramfs image, and double-check that it has restrictive permissions and includes the key.
+Finally re-generate the initramfs image, and double-check that it 1/ has restrictive permissions; and 2/ includes the key.

     root@debian:~$ update-initramfs -u
     update-initramfs: Generating /boot/initrd.img-4.19.0-4-amd64